Open to the Public

 - Please stay on the trail.
 This is an area of sensitive plants and deep springholes.

 - "Be Bear Aware".
-Please don’t hike the trail when bears are most active in the area (mid-April and mid-June) and avoid hiking alone from spring until late fall.
+Please don’t hike the preserve from mid-April to mid-June when bears are most active and avoid hiking alone from spring until late fall.

 Please report any bear activity (sightings, tracks, scat) to the U.S. Forest Service, Swan Lake District at (406) 837-5081.